Emreodesia/JavaScript-projects-/README.md

 -Hi

 -📈I have gathered together the projects I have done to improve myself with JavaScript.
-I uploaded these projects to see my own progress.
+I uploaded these projects to see my own progress

 -Body mass index project (Htmls,CSS,JavaScript)